Why Is ChatGPT So Slow? 8 Fixes That Actually Work (2026)

 Solutions for long conversation slowness:

-- Start a new chat and copy a brief summary from the previous thread—this instantly clears page load and makes ChatGPT feel fast again
+Start a new chat and copy a brief summary from the previous thread-this instantly clears page load and makes ChatGPT feel fast again

-- Choose Fast mode instead of Thinking mode to prevent the slowdown that comes with extended reasoning
+Choose Fast mode instead of Thinking mode to prevent the slowdown that comes with extended reasoning

-- Use browser incognito mode for a clean session without cached conversation data
+Use browser incognito mode for a clean session without cached conversation data

-- Avoid sending consecutive follow-ups without waiting for responses—this compounds the rendering burden
+Avoid sending consecutive follow-ups without waiting for responses-this compounds the rendering burden

-Many users find that organizing conversations with ChatGPT Toolbox helps them manage long threads more effectively, using features like subfolders and pinned chats to keep track of important discussions without letting individual conversations grow unwieldy.
+Many users find that organizing conversations with AI Toolbox helps them manage long threads more effectively, using features like subfolders and pinned chats to keep track of important discussions without letting individual conversations grow unwieldy.

 Fix #4: Enable Hardware Acceleration